braincow/ruuvi2iotcore/README.md

     * Only if you do not want your ruuvi2iotcore to automatically start the collection and forwarding of the beacons should you change the collecting mode to false by default.
     * Also event_subfolder in production should be empty or if you wish to use one you also need to setup the topic subfolder in IoT Core first.
     * collection_size is a buffer that dictates how many beacons should be collected before they are relayed to IoT Core; 0 or 1 will send every beacon individually and larger value will collect as many beacons first before publishing them via MQTT.
-5. bluetooth_config and its adapter_index define a value upwards from 0 that is the index of installed Bluetooth adapters on the hardware you are running ruuvitag2iotcore at.
+5. bluetooth_config and its adapter_index define a value upwards from 0 that is the index of installed Bluetooth adapters on the hardware you are running ruuvitag2iotcore on.
 Normally you do not need to change this.

 ### Setup in pub/sub

+Refer to Google Cloud Pub/Sub [documentation](https://cloud.google.com/pubsub/docs) first.

 Your IoT Core registry (and device) should be configured to publish received messages to some pub/sub topic.
 Note: if you plan to use subfolders you need individual topics for each.